prathamSharma25/PhotoTrans/README.md

   5) phototrans_app.py - Flask web application to provide user-interface to upload images and get result

 The web application is designed using simple HTML and HTML forms.

+It is recommended to implement the project in a python virtual environemt and install all required libraries and dependencies in the virtual environment.
+Find instructions to create virtual environment and install libraries in the 'virtualenv.txt' file.